 Grade assignments

-Moderate learner progress
+- Moderate learner progress

-Cannot edit course content or manage portal settings
+- Cannot edit course content

 Permissions:

-4. Admin Cap and Licensing
+Admin Cap and Licensing

 Standard Portal: Cap on admin roles set by Coursebox management.